-It is a process of protecting small and medium web projects and online services against different kind of web security threats that exploit vulnerabilities in an application’s code or at the hosting server.
-Common targets for web application attacks are CMS like WordPress, Drupal, Shopify etc.., application architecture, database admin tools (e.g., phpMyAdmin), SaaS applications, hosting servers and infrastructure.
+It is a process of protecting small and medium web projects and online services against different kinds of web security threats that exploit vulnerabilities in an application’s code or at the hosting server.
+Common targets for web application attacks are CMS like WordPress, Drupal, Shopify, etc.., application architecture, database admin tools (e.g., phpMyAdmin), SaaS applications, hosting servers, and infrastructure.

 When website/ Web applications are considered high-priority targets:

-- The fundamental complexity of source code, which increases the possibilities of forgotten vulnerabilities and malicious code manipulation.
+- The fundamental complexity of source code increases the possibilities of forgotten vulnerabilities and malicious code manipulation.

-- Ease of implementation, most attacks can be easily automated and launched indiscriminately against thousands, or even hundreds of thousands of targets at a time.
+- With the ease of implementation, most attacks can be easily automated and launched indiscriminately against thousands, or even hundreds of thousands of targets at a time.

-Organizations which are not taking security of their web applications on priority can be on risk of being attacked.
-With other effects, such negligence can result in information theft, revoked licenses and legal proceedings.
+Organizations that are not taking the security of their web applications as a priority can be at the risk of being attacked.
+With other effects, such negligence can result in information theft, revoked licenses, and legal proceedings.

 2. How website or web application get hacked?

-Before to knowing how to prevent your website or web applications getting hacked, we should know how web apps are hacked.
+Before knowing how to prevent your website or web applications from getting hacked, we should know how web apps are hacked.

-There is no set way that say that website is hacked but there are few patterns.
+No set way says that a website is hacked but there are few patterns.
 If your site has been hacked, you can smell it because something will be very wrong.
 Here are some common ways hacking presents itself: